mrkkrp/markkarpov.com/post/megaparsec-more-speed-more-power.md

 ```

 `positionAt1` and `positionAtN` set position at single token and given chunk
 of stream respectively.
-For all the built-in stream it's enough to just
+For all the built-in streams it's enough to just
 return the given source position:

 ```haskell